4. Pre-Journey Checks

 Cleaning tools required

-Use a wet cloth, dry cloth, and a cleaning detergent of your choice. -
+Use a wet cloth, dry cloth, and a mild cleaning detergent of your choice. -

 Cabin safety during operation